 As the awarding body for the Qualification in Career Development we support universities to deliver a post graduate level programme to students which is responsive to the evolving needs of the sector and we moderate the QCD so that employers, stakeholders and clients are assured that the professional practice requirements have been met.

-UK-wide professional body for everyone working in the fields of career education; career information, advice and guidance; career coaching, career consultancy and career management.
+The CDI is the recognised UK-wide professional body for everyone working in the fields of career education; career information, advice and guidance; career coaching, career consultancy and career management.